 Transforming cars – and society

-Our partnership with Volvo is an example of how we are working to realize our vision of the Networked Society, where everything that can benefit from being connected, will be connected to empower everyone, everywhere to achieve their full potential.
+Our partnership with Volvo Cars is an example of how we are working to realize our vision of the Networked Society, where everything that can benefit from being connected, will be connected to empower everyone, everywhere to achieve their full potential.

 Connecting cars mean more than bringing the internet into vehicles.
 As cars become more service-oriented, relationships between drivers, passengers, cars, and automakers are changing.
 We help our partners, like Volvo, realize the full potential of those changes.